 Mirach is a familiar star to stargazers because it is commonly used to find two bright galaxies, the Andromeda Galaxy (Messier 31) and the Triangulum Galaxy (Messier 33).
 The Andromeda Galaxy lies 8 degrees northwest of Mirach, while Triangulum appears 7 degrees southwest of the star.

-The famous spiral galaxies belong to the Local Group, the home of the Milky Way, and are our largest neighbours, as well as the most distant objects visible to the naked eye.
+The famous spiral galaxies belong to the Local Group, the home of the Milky Way, and are our largest neighbours, as well as the most distant objects visible to the unaided eye.
 Andromeda has an apparent magnitude of 3.44 and appears as a small cloud in binoculars, while Triangulum is slightly fainter at magnitude 5.72 and has a much lower surface brightness, which makes it a challenging object in less than ideal conditions.
 Andromeda is located at a distance of 2.54 million light years from Earth and Triangulum lies 2.73 million light years away.

 The dwarf lenticular galaxy NGC 404, nicknamed Mirach’s Ghost, lies in the same field of view as the star.
 The galaxy is located at an approximate distance of 10 million light years from Earth, beyond the Local Group.
 Even though it is relatively bright with an apparent magnitude of 11.2, Mirach’s Ghost is a challenging object to observe and photograph because it appears within 7 arcminutes of Mirach and is overwhelmed by the star’s light.

-Mirach is visible from all locations north of the equator and from southern locations north of latitude 54° S.
+Mirach is visible from all locations north of the equator and from southern locations north of the latitude 54° S.

 Mirach is located in the constellation Andromeda.
 Andromeda is the 19th largest of the 88 constellations and lies in the northern sky, in the vicinity of several other constellations associated with the myth of Andromeda: Cassiopeia, Cepheus, Perseus, Pegasus and Cetus.
 It is one of the 48 Greek constellations, first listed by the Greco-Roman astronomer Ptolemy in the 2nd century CE.